prepare.blog

 IBC Totes (275 Gallons)

-These industrial containers sit on a standard pallet and offer massive volume at low cost — typically $50–100 used.
-However, verification is critical.
-Some used IBC totes previously held industrial chemicals and are NOT safe for drinking water regardless of how well you clean them.
+These industrial containers sit on a standard pallet and offer massive volume at a low cost — typically $50–100 used.
+But verification is critical.
+Some used IBC totes previously held industrial chemicals and aren’t safe for drinking water regardless of how well you clean them.
 Always confirm the tote is food-grade certified and check the previous contents label.
 When in doubt, buy new or from a verified food-grade supplier.

-For readers scaling up to larger volumes, I cover dedicated options in my guide to the best water storage tanks for preppers.
+For larger-scale options, I cover dedicated choices in my guide to the best water storage tanks for preppers.

-The FDA considers commercially bottled water to have an indefinite shelf life if stored properly and the seal remains intact.
-The “best by” dates you see (typically 1–2 years) are manufacturer recommendations for optimal taste, not safety deadlines.
+Commercially bottled water has an indefinite shelf life per FDA guidance if stored properly and the seal stays intact.
+Those “best by” dates (typically 1–2 years) are manufacturer recommendations for optimal taste, not safety deadlines.

 What to Avoid

-• I once cracked open a repurposed juice container after six months and poured it straight down the drain.
-The plastic had absorbed flavors and the water tasted like fermented oranges.
-Container choice matters more than people think.
+I once cracked open a repurposed juice container after six months and poured it straight down the drain.
+The plastic had absorbed flavors, and the water tasted like fermented oranges.
+Container choice matters way more than you’d think.

-How Long Can Water Be Stored in Plastic Containers?
+How Long Can Water Be Stored in Plastic?

-This is a question I hear constantly, and the answer comes down to one key distinction: water itself doesn’t expire, but the container degrades over time.
+Here’s the key distinction: water itself doesn’t expire, but the container degrades over time.

-Properly stored municipal tap water in food-grade HDPE #2 containers will remain safe for 6–12 months before rotation is recommended.
-The water doesn’t go “bad” in a biological sense — the concern is that over time, plastic can leach trace compounds, develop micro-cracks that allow contamination, or allow the chlorine residual from treatment to dissipate, leaving the water more vulnerable to microbial growth.
+Properly stored municipal tap water in food-grade HDPE #2 containers stays safe for 6–12 months before rotation is recommended.
+The concern isn’t biological — it’s that plastic can leach trace compounds, develop micro-cracks allowing contamination, or lose its residual chlorine, leaving water more vulnerable to microbial growth.

-• Temperature: Heat accelerates plastic degradation and chemical leaching.
+• Temperature: Heat accelerates plastic breakdown and chemical leaching.
 Storage above 70°F shortens usable life.

 • UV exposure: Direct sunlight breaks down plastic at the molecular level.
 Always store in darkness.

-• Container quality: Thicker, food-grade HDPE containers hold up far longer than thin single-use bottles.
+• Container quality: Thicker, food-grade HDPE holds up far longer than thin single-use bottles.

-• Chlorine degradation: The residual chlorine from municipal treatment gradually dissipates in storage.
-This is why the CDC and university extension services recommend re-treating water with 8 drops of bleach per gallon at rotation time if you’re extending the storage period rather than dumping and refilling.
+• Chlorine degradation: Residual chlorine from municipal treatment gradually dissipates.
+That’s why the CDC recommends re-treating with 8 drops of bleach per gallon at rotation time if you’re extending storage rather than dumping and refilling.

 Commercially bottled water with an intact factory seal can last 1–2 years at optimal taste and indefinitely for safety, per FDA guidance.
-For BPA-free HDPE containers you fill yourself, stick with the 6–12 month rotation cycle I describe in the storage section below.
-It’s the simplest way to guarantee quality without overthinking it.
+For containers you fill yourself, stick with the 6–12 month rotation cycle.
+It’s the simplest way to guarantee quality.

 Purification Methods and Their Limits

 In my Wilderness First Responder training, we drilled water treatment protocols in the field — boiling, chemical, and filtration.
-I’ve personally tested all four methods side-by-side during training exercises.
-Boiling is the most reliable if you have fuel.
-Filtration plus chemical backup is the most practical for home storage scenarios.
-The principle is the same at home: no single method covers every threat.
+I’ve personally tested all four primary methods side-by-side during training exercises.
+The principle at home is the same: no single method covers every threat.

-Before you apply any purification method, you need to address turbidity — that’s cloudy or murky water with visible suspended particles.
-This step is critical and often skipped.
+Before you apply any purification method, address turbidity — that’s cloudy water with visible suspended particles.
+This step gets skipped constantly, and it matters a lot.
 Suspended particles shield pathogens from bleach and UV light, reducing treatment effectiveness significantly.

-Filter turbid water through a clean cloth, coffee filter, or layered bandana to remove visible sediment.
-Alternatively, let the water settle undisturbed for 30 minutes, then carefully pour or siphon the clearer water off the top, leaving the sediment behind.
+Filter turbid water through a clean cloth, coffee filter, or layered bandana.
+You can also let the water settle undisturbed for 30 minutes, then carefully pour or siphon the clearer water off the top.
 During wildfire deployments in central Oregon, I’ve filtered silty creek water through a bandana before running it through a Sawyer — the pre-filter step doubled the filter’s effective lifespan in the field.
-Always pre-filter before moving to your primary treatment method.

 Boiling

 Bring water to a full rolling boil for 1 minute at sea level.
-At higher altitudes, add 1 minute per 1,000 feet above sea level, or simply boil for 3 minutes above 6,500 feet.
-Boiling kills bacteria, viruses, and protozoa effectively but does not remove chemicals, heavy metals, or sediment.
+Above 6,500 feet, boil for 3 minutes.
+Boiling kills bacteria, viruses, and protozoa effectively but doesn’t remove chemicals, heavy metals, or sediment.
 Let water cool before storing.

 Chemical Disinfection (Bleach)